helena-intel/readmes/openvino_llm_model_export_npu.md

 ```

 See `optimum-cli export openvino --help` for all options.
 Using `--scale-estimation` could improve accuracy - but it takes quite a lot of time to export the model.
 Using `--all-layers` can improve performance, but can also possibly reduce model output quality.
-Do not change `--sym`, `--weight-format` and do not set `--ratio` to anything other than 1 (the default).
+For NPU-friendly models, do not change `--sym`, `--weight-format` and do not set `--ratio` to anything other than 1 (the default).

 ## Download llm_chat.py script